buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcGeometricRepresentationContext.md

 Use of representation contexts defined at <em>IfcProject</em> for 3D model and 2D plan context, including sub context definitions for different target scales.
 There shall always be a maximum of one geometric representation context for 2D and for 3D coordinate space.

 { .extDef}
-> NOTE&nbsp; Definition according to ISO/CD 10303-42:1992
+> NOTE  Definition according to ISO/CD 10303-42:1992
 > A geometric representation context is a representation context in which the geometric representation items are geometrically founded.

-> NOTE&nbsp; Entity adapted from **geometric_representation_context** defined in ISO 10303-42.
+> NOTE  Entity adapted from **geometric_representation_context** defined in ISO 10303-42.

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.

 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; Applicable values for _ContextType_ are only 'Model', 'Plan', and 'NotDefined'.
+> IFC2x3 CHANGE  Applicable values for _ContextType_ are only 'Model', 'Plan', and 'NotDefined'.
 All other contexts are now handled by _IfcGeometricRepresentationSubContext_.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Mapping to Geographic coordinate system added by inverse attribute _HasCoordinateOperation_.
+> IFC4 CHANGE  Mapping to Geographic coordinate system added by inverse attribute _HasCoordinateOperation_.

 ## Attributes